lucasdellabella/SyzleRPG/DesignJournal.md

 ## December 26th, 2016
 #### Lucas

-Want to figure out how to best to draw Rooms and the Dungeon as a whole.
-Maybe Dungeon class with list of Rooms, all of which can be drawn
+Pt.
+1: Want to figure out how to best to draw Rooms and the Dungeon as a whole.
+Maybe Dungeon class with list of Rooms, all of which can be drawn.

+Pt.
+2: These rain effects is the perfect white noise to code to.
+This is great.